Rule #1: Exercise Boosts Brain Power

 Emotionally charged events persist much longer in our memories and are recalled with greater accuracy than neutral memories.

-Emotionally charged the events can be divided into two categories: those that are that no two people experience identically, and knows that everybody experiences identically.
+Emotionally charged events can be divided into two categories: those that no two people experience identically, and knows that everybody experiences identically.